Two Studies: Protecting Pregnant and Breastfeeding Women Against HIV

-- Oral PrEP is approved for HIV prevention in many countries, but guidelines on its use in pregnant women differ.
+Oral PrEP is approved for HIV prevention in many countries, but guidelines on its use in pregnant and breastfeeding women differ.
 The World Health Organization, while recognizing the need for more safety data, recommends PrEP during pregnancy and breastfeeding based on the view that the benefits of preventing HIV outweigh any potential risks.
-But in some countries, such as South Africa, PrEP is contraindicated (not recommended) because relatively little is known about Truvada’s safety in HIV uninfected pregnant women.
-Most information about its safety during pregnancy is in HIV-infected women using Truvada as part of treatment.
+But in some countries, PrEP is contraindicated (not recommended) because relatively little is known about the safety of Truvada, the ARV used most often as PrEP, in HIV uninfected pregnant and breastfeeding women.
+Most information about its safety during pregnancy is in HIV- infected women using Truvada as part of treatment.

 Pregnant and Breastfeeding Women: A History of Being Left Behind in Clinical Research

 Pregnant and breastfeeding women are typically excluded from participating in clinical trials, especially from trials of new drugs.
 Though women of reproductive age may enroll, they often must use contraception throughout participation, and if they become pregnant, must stop using the study product immediately.
 Such measures are intended to protect the fetus and baby from potential harm, but they also make certain that a drug’s safety cannot be determined in this population.
 As a result, a drug that receives regulatory approval will be contraindicated in women during pregnancy and lactation.
 Drugs are often used during pregnancy and breastfeeding anyway – without knowing if the drug will be safe or effective.